Home » Loaves & Quick Breads » Moist Carrot Cake Loaf

 5. Pour batter into the prepared loaf pan and bake for 50-55 minutes or until a toothpick inserted in the middle comes out clean.

-6. Let cool on a cooling rack.
+6. Let cool on a wire rack.

 8. Once the carrot loaf is cooled ice the top with the cream cheese icing and sprinkle toasted pecans on top.